EU to widen carbon market scope in push to meet climate goals | Headlines

 Shipping will be included in Europe's emissions trading system (ETS) and costs for polluters are set to rise under Brussels' plans to meet the European Union's climate targets, the European Commission said on Wednesday.
 The EU ETS, which forces emitters to pay for each tonne of carbon dioxide they generate, is the keystone of an EU drive to cut net greenhouse gas emissions by 55% from 1990 levels by 2030.

-Under the new proposals, likely to be opposed by many industries, this would be phased out for sectors covered by the EU's planned carbon border tax on CO2 emissions embedded in imported goods such as steel and cement from 2026.
-The EU will shrink the number of permits it gives to other industries from 2026.
+Under the new proposals, likely to be opposed by many industries, this practice would be gradually phased out for sectors covered by the EU's planned carbon border tax on CO2 emissions embedded in imported goods such as steel and cement from 2026.
+The EU will also cut the number of permits it gives to other industries from 2026.

+The companies that have received free permits would be expected to pay for a steadily increasing portion of their emissions by buying permits, which have this year soared to record highs of more than 58 euros/tonne and traded around 53 euros/tonne on Wednesday.
+"We expect to see industry opposition on this as they want to receive free allocation (of permits) for as long as possible," said ICIS analyst Florian Rothenberg.

+He said this would be one area where the eventual legislation was likely to be changed from the Commission proposals over the course of negotiations.
+WORSE THAN NOTHING?

 The proposal would strengthen the ETS "market stability reserve", a mechanism designed to avoid a build-up of excess permits that could depress EU carbon prices.
 When the ETS contains more than 1.096 billion spare permits, the reserve would absorb 24% per year until 2030.
 When there are 833 million to 1.096 billion permits in circulation, the reserve would absorb enough permits to bring that down to 833 million.

-The measures are all likely to push up prices, with some analysts forecasting EU carbon prices will reach 90 euros a tonne by 2030.
+Some analysts forecast the impact on the carbon market will be to drive carbon allowance prices to 90 euros a tonne by 2030.
 All the reforms proposed by the Commission will have to be negotiated among member states and by the European Parliament, a process that could take roughly two years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)